 Dan Catinella: What inspired you to cook professionally?

-DC: What is your philosophy on food and dining?
+DC: What’s your philosophy on food and dining?

-DC: What’s the toughest thing you’ve had to do in your career?
+DC: What’s the hardest thing you’ve had to do in your career?

 DC: What's your proudest accomplishment to date?

 JB: Having a kid has been a super proud moment.
 Professionally?
 Being recognized by Food & Wine.
 I was one of a hundred in the country that was nominated for "People’s Best New Chef."
 I hope if I’m on the list again, I’ll win.